 In between these two Derby assaults the ‘partner’ cattle dealers were at it again but this time in Ilkeston.
 Tommy was walking up Bath Street when George approached, knocked him down and had to be restrained by the police from a further attack.
-Another fine with costs.
+And another fine with costs.

 In August 1882 Thomas married again, to Sarah Ann (nee Holland), ‘widow’ of Henry Robey, at St. Nicholas Church in Nottingham.

 She was the oldest child of Nottingham machine smith William and Elizabeth (nee Marsden), born in 1850 at Radford.